 2 Taxable benefits comprise life assurance, healthcare insurance and car allowance.
-In respect of the Non Executive Directors, certain travel and accommodation expenses in relation to attending Board meetings are also treated as a taxable benefit.
+In respect of the Non Executive Directors, certain travel and

 3 Details of the performance measures and weightings as well as results achieved under the annual bonus arrangements in place in respect of the year are shown on pages 102 and 103.